aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 ### Generalised Workflow

 The mobile application's user chooses to initiate a test against the Landgate servers.
-There are several types of test, each offers a different combination of sub tests on a variety of Landgate endpoints.
+There are several types of test; each offers a different combination of subtests on a variety of Landgate endpoints.
 All subtests are enqueued and assuming that a few preconditions are met the testing begins.

 Testing proceeds in a cycle.
-First a LocationTest determines the device's latitude and longitude.
+First, a LocationTest determines the device's latitude and longitude.
 A NetworkTest queries the device's connection to the mobile network.
-A PingTest checks the ping time to a well known endpoint other than Landgate.
+A PingTest checks the ping time to a well-known endpoint other than Landgate.
 Then the device sends one of the pre-ordered requests to Landgate's servers and captures the response data in an EndpointTest.
 The cycle repeats until there are no more EndpointTests in the queue.

 ![Generalised Workflow Flowchart](Graphics/Generalised Workflow Chart.png)

-The client/server interaction has a number of failure points.
+The client/server interaction has several failure points.
 It is important for this work to record failed requests as these affect a service's suitability for mobile network traffic.
 The device may be unable to reach the endpoint at all due to a total lack of connectivity (recorded as response code "0") or if a TestEndpoint is interrupted before its conclusion.
 The server may reject the request; these are the 400 series response codes (for example the oft seen 404 code for a missing resource or 403 for failed authorisation).
 A server-side fault that prevents a proper response is assigned a 500 series response code (such as the catch all 500 Internal Server Error code).
 Should the device fail to reach the server, or the server respond with a 400 or 500 code, the iOS LandgateAPITest app records the TestEndpoint as a failure.
 These are referred to as "On Device Failures".

 Note that 300 series response codes, the resource moved or redirect codes, are not considered failures.
 The test continues to the redirected resource where it will eventually earn a 200 success code or one of the failure codes.